 In opinion of Badawy (1998, p.105) management of technology (which refers also to information technology management) could be defined “as a field of study and a practice concerned with exploring and understanding technology as a corporate resource that determines both the strategic and operational capabilities of the firm in designing and developing products and services for maximum customer satisfaction, corporate productivity, profitability, and competitiveness”.

 Why IT Management and IT Governance are considered important research areas?

 As we have noticed the research topics related to IT management and IT governance areas are a constant presence in the major conferences in Information Systems (IS) area that are held in US, Europe and around the world (ICIS, AMCIS, ECIS, HICSS and others).
 This could be explained because management of IT in organizations is facing a really challenge due to the process complexity and increase in his importance (McNurlin and Sprague 2006).
 In support of the arguments why IT management is important, Lucas (2005, p.2) has mentioned that “the most significant issues with information technology are managerial in nature, not technological” and according to Lucas(2005, p.xii) “acquiring technology is not enough to provide an advantage; the organization must manage IT obtain a return from its technology investments”.
 Moreover, in opinion of Luftman et al. (2004, p.2) “ the successful management of IT resource is a prerequisite for the success of Information Technology as a source of competitive advantage for an organization”.
 Furthermore, the business’s dependence on IT has increased therefore there is a need of IT leaders that knows to effectively plan and manage IT resources of an organization that are including technology infrastructure, human resources and business/IT relationships (Brown et al, 2012).

-In summary as we see the research in IT management and IT governance areas have increased in importance due to the interest of organizations in improving their business performance and achieving competitive advantage through the use of IT and generating business value from IT investments and in supporting digital initiatives and digital transformation in their organizations.
+In summary, as we have noticed the research in IT management and IT governance areas have increased in importance due to the interest of organizations in improving their business performance and achieving competitive advantage through the use of IT, in generating business value from IT investments and in supporting digital initiatives and digital transformation in their organizations.